mattjw/scraps/IDE-Key-Bindings/README.md

   -  `~/Library/Preferences/PyCharmCE2019.2/keymaps`
   -  `~/Library/Application Support/JetBrains/PyCharmCE2020.1/keymaps`

-Find IDE settings with `bash find-jetbrains-ides.sh`.
+Compare keymaps between these git-versioned  with `bash compare-jetbrains-keymaps.sh`.

 Instructions on importing a keymap for the first time: